krystalcode/feature-toggle/README.md

 ## Full syntax

 The examples above are using the easy syntax provided by a helper class.
-The full syntax for these examples would be:
+The full syntax for the YAML examples would be:

 ```
 use KrystalCode\FeatureToggle\ConfigLoaderYaml;